shakes76/PatternAnalysis-2024/recognition/Vision Transformer for ADNI brian data/README.md

-# Using a Vision Transfomer (GFNet?) to classify Alzheimer's diseased brains
+# Using a Global Filter Network to classify Alzheimer's diseased brains

 ## Repo Description
 This repository contains code to implement a machine learning Global Filter Network (GFNet) model on the problem of classifying MRI brain scans as either "Alzheimer's Diseased" or "Cognitive Normal" using data supplied by the Alzheimer's Disease Neuroimaging Initiative (ADNI).
 Through data pre-processing and model tuning this problem was able to be slolved with a final test accuracy of 98.24%